All-time Olympic Games medal table: Special case of Germany

 If results for East and West Germany are combined, German athletes also won the most gold medals at the 1976 Summer Olympics and the 1988 Winter Olympics, in place of the Soviet Union.

 Variations

 Early Olympics

-For the 1900 Summer Olympics several countries are credited with appearances that are not considered official by the IOC.
-Only one of these cases concerns a medal.
-A gold medal that is officially added to France's total is given to Luxembourg.
+For the 1900 and 1904 Summer Olympics, several countries attribute appearances and medals to athletes of their nationality that the IOC attributes to other countries.
+In 2024, the IOC reinstated its original and current attribution policy for athletes at the early Olympic Games (1896—1904).
+From 2021 to 2024, the IOC briefly attributed medals in individual events according to the athlete's nationality, even when the athlete represented a foreign club or team.
+Since 2024, participation and medals have instead been attributed according to the national affiliation of the club or team represented by the athlete.

 Other differences from the official table are based on disagreements about which events were Olympic.
 This affects several of the events in the 1900 and 1904 Olympics.
 In addition, some sources include the 1906 Intercalated Games when compiling their medal tables.